ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

     if packet.haslayer(DNS):
       #do something
 ```
 Next, we would like to access the two attributes we are looking for.
 Each DNS packet has a DNS Question Record and this can be easily indexed with ["DNS Question Record"].
 Afterwards, we can access the attribute qname.
 But since not every packet has a DNS resource record, it must be accessed with a try and catch block, because if the resource record is not present, an IndexError is thrown.
-Here is an example where the two attributes are accesed:
+Here is an example where the two attributes are accessed:

 ```python
 import scapy.all as scapy